 Yes and no!
 It is primarily aimed at makers.
 However, if you are interested in crochet design, especially garment design, then you will need to understand its contents.

 The latter part of the book has a section on adjustments, which introduces some of the calculations a designer would use to calculate stitch and row counts.
-It does not address pattern grading.
-(That one is coming next!)
+It does not address pattern design or grading.

 If you are interested in crochet design, you may find my designer tips posts section interesting.